 The Importance of a Comprehensive Eye Exam

 Optometrists undergo years of study and specialized training.
 They develop a comprehensive understanding of how to evaluate your eyes not only for sight, but for any underlying conditions.
 In fact, vision and health are closely linked.
-Comprehensive eye exams enable Dr. Timothy S. Gibbons to detect signs of diseases that may affect your entire body, but which show early signs in your eyes.
+Comprehensive eye exams enable Dr. Jeffrey C. Johnson to detect signs of diseases that may affect your entire body, but which show early signs in your eyes.

 - High cholesterol

 - Sjogren's syndrome

 - Neurological diseases, such as multiple sclerosis (MS) or a brain tumor

 Some people erroneously believe that an online eye test can save them not only time but also money, compared with a comprehensive eye exam performed by an optometrist or ophthalmologist.
 It's important to note that these virtual tests offer only a sliver of the services you'd normally receive from your eye doctor during a thorough ocular exam.